What Is the Reddin 3D Leadership Model?

 Gender and Leadership Styles

 Gender plays a role in shaping leadership styles, and it's important to recognise and challenge stereotypes related to leadership.
-While leadership styles should be assessed on an individual basis, studies have shown that women tend to exhibit more relationship-oriented behaviours, such as empathy and collaboration.
-Men, on the other hand, may lean toward task-oriented and process-oriented behaviours.
+While leadership styles should be assessed individually, studies have shown that women tend to exhibit more relationship-oriented behaviours, such as empathy and collaboration.
+Conversely, men may lean toward task- and process-oriented behaviours.

 However, it's crucial to emphasise that effective leadership transcends gender stereotypes.
 The Reddin 3D Leadership Model encourages leaders to embrace a balanced approach that leverages the strengths of all three dimensions, regardless of gender, fostering more inclusive and successful leadership practices.

 • Task-Oriented Leadership: Gender does not determine one's ability to excel in task-oriented leadership.
-Both men and women can be effective at setting clear goals, making decisive decisions, and ensuring tasks are completed efficiently.
+Both men and women can effectively set clear goals, make decisive decisions, and ensure tasks are completed efficiently.

 • Process-Oriented Leadership: Process optimisation is not gender-specific.
 Leaders can excel in this dimension by focusing on continuous improvement and driving efficiencies in operational workflows, regardless of their gender.